-Are you investigating how to become a Rehabilitation Counselor?
+Are you investigating how to pursue a Rehabilitation Counselor job?
 The main job of a Rehabilitation Counselor is to help individuals with physical and emotional disabilities live as independently as possible.
 They develop rehabilitation plans by consulting therapists, doctors and psychologists.

 They enroll clients in career training, locate resources for them, and monitor their progress.
 They may help in the identification of barriers to employment such as inflexible schedules.
 Or they may collaborate with a client’s family to implement behavioral and social goals.

 A job as a Rehabilitation Counselor involves coordinating, training, supervising, or managing the activities of others and as such requires very advanced communication and organizational skills.

 According to the Bureau of Labor Statistics, most employers require Rehabilitation Counselors to have a master’s degree in rehabilitation counseling or a similar field.
 Employers expect that new applicants may need some on-the-job training, but most of these occupations assume that the person will already have the required skills, knowledge, work-related experience, and/or training.